Caddyshack II: Plot

 Chandler and Todd threaten Blunt with endless legal motions and filings intended to financially bankrupt Jack.
 Ty Webb suggests that the dispute between Jack and Chandler be resolved by the two men facing each other in a golf match.
 If Chandler wins, Jack gives up his construction site and the country club.
 If Jack wins, he keeps Bushwood and the housing project.
 Chandler hedges his bet by expecting Everett to kill Jack.
 Everett botches the first attempt by accidentally blowing up Chandler's Rolls-Royce which he mistook for Jack's car.

 On the day of the golf match, Ty enlists Harry to be Jack's caddie.
 Everett's mission is derailed by the antics of the gopher.
 Despite Jack's poor performance early in the match, he manages to tie the score before the final hole.
 While playing the hole, Jack is faced with a 50-foot putt while Chandler faces a simple two-foot putt.
 Employing advice given to him by Webb before the match, Jack manages to sink the nearly impossible putt.
 Chandler needs to sink the easy two-foot putt to tie the match.

 Meanwhile, Everett accidentally shoots himself in the buttocks with a poison dart.
 Kate commiserates with Miffy who suggests that she change her last name from Hartounian to Hart.
 Although she is embarrassed by her father's actions, Kate is still loyal to Jack and is offended at the thought of changing her family name.
 Kate attacks Miffy and reconciles with her father during the final hole.
 Everett fails to eliminate Jack as the gopher steals an explosive golf ball from him.
 The gopher quietly replaces Chandler's ball with the explosive ball.
 As Chandler putts the ball, it bursts in front of the Young family and Jack wins the match.

 Ty encounters Everett who asks him for help removing a poisoned arrow and sucking out the poison.
-Peter mocks Chandler and Miffy argues with her mother over marrying Chandler while Todd falls unconscious.
+Peter mocks Chandler and Miffy argues with Cynthia over marrying Chandler while Todd falls unconscious.
 Jack asks Elizabeth out on a date and she accepts.
 The gopher pops out of the hole during the celebration and pursues a poodle.